This section contains information that is no longer current but remains on our site for reference purposes.

 Registration and Re-registration Periods Open Jan.
 9, 2013

 Secretary of Homeland Security Janet Napolitano today redesignated Sudan and South Sudan for Temporary Protected Status (TPS) and extended the existing TPS designations for the two countries from May 3, 2013, through Nov.
 2, 2014.
-This allows eligible nationals of the two countries to register or re-register for TPS in accordance with notices for Sudan and South Sudan published today in the Federal Register.
+This allows eligible nationals of the two countries to register or re-register for TPS in accordance with notices for Sudan (PDF) and South Sudan (PDF) published today in the Federal Register.
 U.S. Citizenship and Immigration Services (USCIS) encourages eligible individuals to register or re-register as soon as possible.

 Current TPS Status